A Microphone for Independent Filmmakers

 The Sound Shark microphone can be placed in the action, yet hidden out of the shot, so independent filmmakers can record dialogue without having to mic each actor.
 This makes the Sound Shark parabolic mic an excellent choice for independent filmmakers.

 Filming near water won’t be any trouble for the Sound Shark.
 It can be kept a safe distance from any splashing, and by using water-resistant microphones you can expose the Sound Shark mic to even more of the elements.
 The Sound Shark also works great for recording wildlife or capturing ambient sounds like street noise.

 Placing a Sound Shark in front of actors will allow the dialogue between multiple performers to be captured without the need to outfit each one with a microphone.
 You won’t have to deal with wireless microphones or spend time hiding body packs and wireless mics in clothing.

-Are you using a Sound Shark in a unique way for filmmaking?
+Have you used a Sound Shark in a unique way to record wedding videos?
 Share your story with us and we will send you a Sound Shark T-shirt!